iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part III, Error Control.md

 This file's major focus is Hongzhou Lin's second paper on Catalyst Meta Acceleration Method.

-We made the choice to redefine some of the notation, in hope of making things clearer.
+We made the choice to redefine some notation, in hope of making things clearer.

 #### **Assumption 1 | Catalyst simple objective**
 > Let $F: \R \rightarrow \overline \R$ be closed convex and $\mu \ge 0$ strongly convex.